 Teaching and Admin

 My key teaching responsibility at Stirling is as Course Coordinator for the MSc in Psychological Research Methods; I guest lecture on third year cognition (PSY9AC), as well as running final year elective classes and supervising dissertation projects.
-I am also the Chief Examiner for the MSc in Health Psychology here at Stirling.
 I am heavily involved in administration and committee work at Stirling, including membership of the School Executive, and Chair of both the Psychology Staff Committee and Professors Committee.
-Within the wider University I have been a member of the Education and Student Experience Committee (ESEC) and Stirling Graduate School (SGS) working groups.
+Within the wider University I have been a member of the Education and Student Experience Committee (ESEC) and Stirling Graduate School (SGS) working groups, acted as Cheif Examiner for the MSc in Health Psychology and been the Deputy Dean for the Faculty of Natural Sciences.

 I have always been actively involved in the wider academic community, ranging from membership of the steering committee for the Scottish & NI Hub of Vitae, acting as Secretary for the Association of Heads of Psychology Departments, being a core member of the BBSRC Animal Sciences Grant Review Board, and membership of the QAA Benchmark review group for Psychology.
 I am currently Chair of AHPD, part of the BPS Impact review group, and a Research Assessor for the Carnegie Trust for the Universities of Scotland.
-I am also regularly involved in external examining, including PhD examining and external examiner - formerly for the MRes in Psychology at Aberdeen, and currently for the MSc in Neuroimaging for Clinical and Cognitive Neuroscience at Manchester, and MSc/MRes in Cognitive Neuroscience at UCL.
+I am also regularly involved in external examining, including PhD examining and external examiner - formerly for the MRes in Psychology at Aberdeen and MSc/MRes in Cognitive Neuroscience at UCL., and currently for the MSc in Neuroimaging for Clinical and Cognitive Neuroscience at Manchester.

 My core research interest is in human episodic memory, stemming from a PhD in Cognitive Neuroscience of Memory at the University of St Andrews.
 Since coming to Stirling in 2001 I have developed a traditional human EEG research lab (the Psychological Imaging Laboratory), but have recently become increasingly interested in the development of mobile cognition.
 I am excited about the possibility of moving traditional methods (EEG, eye-tracking) out of the laboratory and into the real world.
 Ultimately, I am a cognitive psychologist at heart, interested in how human memory works - or, as often as not, how it doesn't work.